Gentle (character)

-Gentle (Nezhno Abidemi) is a mutant fictional character appearing in American comic books published by Marvel Comics.
+Gentle (Nezhno Abidemi) is a fictional mutant character appearing in American comic books published by Marvel Comics.
 The character has been depicted as a member of the student body of the Xavier Institute.

 Fictional character biography

-Xavier Institute/M-Day
+Xavier Institute / M-Day

 Prior to M-Day, he was part of Storm's unseen squad.
 He kept his powers in the wake of M-Day, and thus still resides at the Xavier Institute.

 Emma Frost told him to step out from a sparring match to determine who would become the team of X-Men trainees.

 It is later noted that Nezhno is from Wakanda, and he was the only student allowed to attend the wedding of Storm and the king of Wakanda, the Black Panther.

 Quest for Magik

 Nezhno is among the students who are listening to Blindfold's story about Magik, Belasco and Limbo.
 He, with the other students are transported to Limbo.
 It is revealed that Nezhno's code-name is Gentle and he has the ability to temporarily increase the mass of his muscles.